-- Your baby is waking more easily and isn’t sleeping as deeply.
+- Baby isn’t sleeping as deeply and is waking more easily.
 Noises and movements that they used to sleep through now wake them up easily.

 - Naps are very short.
 Instead of the typical 1.5-2 hour naps, your baby is all of a sudden waking up after 30-45 minutes.

 - Your baby is cluster-feeding.
-In other words, instead of filling up their tummies and nursing every 2-3 hours, your baby seems to always want to be eating and never seems full.
+Instead of filling up their tummies and nursing every 2-3 hours, your baby seems to always want to be eat.

 My Newborn Sleep Program walks you through the process of getting your 0–3 month old to sleep.
 Parents love that it’s short and sweet, without all the extra fluff that tired parents don’t need!
 You’ll be able to start healthy sleep habits and feel confident in getting your baby sleep.
 Check out the Newborn Sleep Program here.

-How to Stop Your 6 Week Old from Fighting Sleep
+How to Help Your 6 Week Old through the Regression

-Aside from learning about the developmental sleep needs of your newborn, there are some other things you can do to help your 6-week-old get through this temporary sleep setback.
+There are some things you can do to help your 6-week-old get through this temporary sleep setback.

-3. Learn to look for sleep cues to avoid an overtired baby
+Look for baby sleep cues to avoid an overtired baby

 Dr. Harvey Karp coined the 5 S’s and they include:

 When babies are this young, their body temperature plays a huge role in whether they are comfortable enough to sleep.
-Your baby won’t sleep well if they’re too hot or too cold, so learn how to dress them for sleep in the summer as well as how to dress them for sleep in the winter when temperatures are more extreme.
+Your baby won’t sleep well if they’re too hot or too cold, so learn how to dress them for sleep.

-Keeping all of the other tips in mind, know that it’s okay to deviate from the routine or plan if it means keeping your baby comfortable.
 In the midst of a sleep regression, take the naps where you can get them.
-In the car, stroller, baby carrier, etc. as long as your baby is safe, embrace the zzz’s!
+In the car, stroller, baby carrier, contact nap, as long as your baby is safe, embrace the zzz’s!

-Know that nap times and lengths will vary!
+Know that nap times and lengths will vary in the newborn phase.